MicrosoftDocs/power-automate-docs/articles/process-mining-copilot-in-process-analytics.md

 Follow these steps to analyze the process with Copilot.
 You can analyze your process in the [Power Automate Process Mining web page](process-mining-overview.md) or in the [Process Mining desktop app](minit/minit-desktop-application-overview.md).

-### Analyze your process in the Power Automate Process Mining web page
+### Analyze your process in the Power Automate Process Mining web page (preview)

+> [!IMPORTANT]
+> - This is a preview feature.
+> - Preview features aren’t meant for production use and may have restricted functionality.
+> - These features are available before an official release so that customers can get early access and provide feedback.
+>- For more information, go to our [preview terms](https://powerplatform.microsoft.com/legaldocs/supp-powerplatform-preview/).

 1. In Power Automate in the left navigation pane, select **Process mining**.
 2. In the **Environments** field in th titlebar, select your process mining environment with an imported process.